net-cat/tandy_1000_ps2_keyboard/README.md

 Any PS/2 inputs recieved while the BUSY line from the Tandy is LOW will be ignored.
 Scancodes will not be transmitted to the Tandy, but any codes already in the queue will be transmitted as soon as the BUSY line is HIGH again.

+## XT Compatibility Mode

+XT Compatibility Mode exists to work around issues with certain games and programs that directly interact with the keyboard hardware.
+To activate it, simply turn on the Scroll Lock.
+While active, the arrow keys and F11 and F12 will send XT-compatible scan codes rather than the original Tandy scan codes.

 ## TODO:

+These are not things I necessarily plan to do.
+I will accept pull requests that implement them.
+(Or if enough people ask for them.)

 In no particular order:

-* Finish implementing Print, Hold and Break keys.
+* Implement Print, Hold and Break keys.
 * PS2KeyAdvanced supports other languages.
 Make that easier to configure.
 * Implement RESET signal from Tandy.
-(Honestly, I'm probably not going to do this, but I'll accept pull requests if someone else does it.)
-* Figure out why the Num/Caps Lock keys cause the Arduino to lock up.
+* Figure out why the Num/Caps Lock keys cause the Arduino to lock up without the `delay(100)` call.
-* Take pictures of how to wire up the BUSY line.